szstonelee/redisoo/build.md

 make
 ```

-After cmake .., you can see the following screen to check whether MySQL is OK in your machine
+After cmake .., you can see the following screen to check whether MySQL library is OK in your machine
 ```
 -- MySQL - SOCI backend for MySQL
 -- SOCI_MYSQL                               = ON